Chitwend History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Chitwend is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Chitwend family once lived in Salop (now Shropshire) where they derived their family name from the parish of Chetwynde.
 The place-name is derived from the Old English compound word which means "dweller at the winding ascent."
-CITATION[CLOSE]

 Early Origins of the Chitwend family